Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

 Recommendation of an improved waste management plan.
-Model/simulation for an optimized sorted waste management plan with interface to building-life-cycle models.
+Model/simulation for an optimized waste management plan with an interface to building life-cycle models.

 Desired Impact

-Make building green based on energy efficient and waste handling.
-Highly rate of recycling and optimized reuse based on an improved sorted waste management, recycling certification per building, support of resilient supply chains
+Make buildings green by focusing on energy efficiency and waste management.
+High rate of recycling and optimized reuse based on an improved sorted waste management, recycling certification per building, and support of resilient supply chains

 Relevant considerations for the challenge/theme: